 Do you remember baking with your mom or grandmother?
 Did they give you special jobs or duties?
 There were certain tasks that my mother would ask my brother or me to do, some of them were fun and worth fighting over, and others, we knew, were tedious tasks that just took time and got us out of her hair for 5 or 10 minutes.
 One thing we could always count on was sifting the flour, and it was one of the more exciting tasks.

-Well it’s 2020 and kids have more things to worry about than sifting flour.
-Luckily the Bosch Mixer has it’s own flour sifter that doesn’t complain, or get tired hands, or even worry about what big brother is doing.
-Now your kids and grandkids can be responsible for putting the flour in the sifter and turning the machine on, then they can watch the magic happen!
+It’s 2020 now, and kids have more things to worry about than sifting flour.
+Luckily, the Bosch Mixer has its own flour sifter that doesn’t complain, or get tired hands, or even worry about what its big brother is doing!

 1. Put the dust cap over the gear at the top of the column in the Bosch plastic bowl.
 The silicone material will stretch over the cross-pin. (one side at a time) and slip down to keep flour our of the gear and slots.